 Best Execution Committee

 - Who measures "best ex"?

 - Third party TCA vendors

 - Composition of committee

-- Who's on the committee?
+- Who is on the committee?

+- How many may there be?

+- How many needed?

+- Is the CCO included?

 - Committee meetings

 - How often?

-- What's covered?
+- What is covered?

 - Record of meetings